sslab-gatech/winnie/README.md

 During the forkserver initialization, we hooked several key locations.
 The main goal of this is to breakpoint the execution as soon as the target function is reached.
 We could do this by simply installing a software breakpoint (i.e., `int 3`) at the target function, but this is not robust as many programs employ self-modifying or self-unpacking code.

 To deal with this, we use set a *guard page* (i.e., no rwx; all accesses fault) with VirtualProtect on the target function page.
 Whenever this page is read, written, or executed, we will receive a page fault in our exception handler.
-If the fault *is not* execution (i.e., a read or a write), we unprotect the page, single step the faulting memory access instruction, reprotect the page, and resume.
-If the fault *is* execution, we assume that at this point the program's code is unpacked, and at *this* point we hook the target function with an assembled inline trampoline.
+The guard page protection is one-shot, so we need to re-apply it each time.
+If the fault *is not* execution (i.e., a read or a write), we single step the faulting memory access instruction, reprotect the page, and resume.
+If the fault *is* execution, we assume that at this point the program's code is unpacked, and at *this* point we hook the target function.

 During these early initialization steps, there is a lot that can go wrong.
 We mainly rely on two key elements: the guard page protection, and the exception handler.
 First, the guard page could go wrong if the target program changes the memory protection of the page itself.
 To deal with this, we hook `NtProtectVirtualMemory` to prevent the program from tampering with the guard page.
 Second, the exception filter may go wrong if the program adds its own exception filter before ours.
 To deal with this, we hook `RtlAddVectoredExceptionHandler` to make sure our exception handler always is first in the exception handling chain.